Innf107/FScript/README.md

 ```

 If instead of haskell or F#, you're used to languages like Java or Scala, that last example may have confused you.
 Unlike in Java where you have to surround fumction arguments in parentheses and seperate them with commas, you just have to seperate them with spaces ib FScript.
+`Java`
 ```Java
 f(x, y, z)
 ```
+`Haskell`
 ```haskell
 f x y z
 ```

 This is due to a property of the language called explicit currying.
-If you wamt to learn more you should probably look up implicit currying in haskell, but I'm going to provide a TLDR:
+If you want to learn more, you should probably look up implicit currying in haskell, but I'm going to provide a summary:
-If an FScript function takes more than one argument, it actually returns a new fumction that captures the first and takes the second argument to return a result.
+If an FScript function takes more than one argument, it actually just takes the first and returns a new function that captures this first one and takes the remaining arguments to return a result.
 This means that a function call like
 ```haskell
 f x y = x + y;